Save up to 25% on affordable car insurance in Guelph when you shop with Surex

-Enroll in a safe driving course: By successfully completing a safe driving course, you not only lower your chances of being involved in an accident, you also lower your auto insurance premiums.
+Enroll in a safe driving course: By successfully completing a safe driving course, you not only lower your chances of being involved in an accident, you also lower your auto insurance premiums in Guelph.
 New drivers who produce a recognized safe driving certificate can expect to see auto insurance savings of $1,000-$1,500 per year, for their first three years of being insured on the road.

-Shop around: By comparing your auto insurance options online, you’re opening yourself up to different rates, different discounts, and a range of Canada’s leading insurance providers.
-So instead of blindly auto-renewing with your current insurance provider, take a few minutes to find the best coverage available at the best price possible.
+Shop around: By comparing your automobile insurance options online, you’re opening yourself up to different rates, different discounts, and a range of Canada’s leading insurance providers.
+So instead of blindly auto-renewing with your current auto insurance company, take a few minutes to find the best insurance coverage available at the best price possible.
 And remember to get an updated auto quote every year, prior to renewal.

 Ask about discounts: There are a range of available auto insurance discounts that many drivers are unaware of, including ‘Good Student Discount,’ ‘Green Vehicle Discount,’ ‘Driver Training Discount,’ ‘Accident-Free Discount,’ and ‘Early Renewal Discount.’
-Always ask your Dedicated Insurance Assistant what car insurance coverages are right for you and what discounts you qualify for.
+Always ask the best insurance broker what car insurance coverages are right for you and what discounts you qualify for.

 Consider telematics: In some cases, auto insurance providers will offer drivers discounts on their auto insurance premiums if they agree to participate in telematics programs.
 Telematics programs — also called Usage-Based Insurance — automatically track driving behaviour by outfitting vehicles with small digital devices that measure a series of factors, such as speed, brake usage, mileage, trip distance, and driving smoothness.
 Safe drivers are rewarded with insurance discounts of up to 30%.